stefanrieken/lisp/README.md

 even if it's only echoing (part of) their inputs.
 Invalid input is currently silently refused by returning a NULL value in code, which is shown as an empty list.
-In part, this reflects the concept of 'true' being any value but NIL and NIL being the empty list.
+In part, this reflects the concept of 'true' being any value but NIL; and NIL being the empty list.

 But be aware that errors can currently silently be converted into empty lists, which might even be successfully processed further down.
 I'm sure that this system won't hold in the long run,